The story of Project What If

-This November, we’re opening a bold new exhibition Project What If – which will be the first major science centre exhibition in the UK all about the curiosity of a city.
+In May 2021, we reopened our doors with Project What If - the first major science centre exhibition in the UK all about the curiosity of a city.

-Project What If uses questions asked by real people as a springboard to delve into the real world of science which is creative, collaborative, inspiring and has never been more important.
+Project What If uses questions asked by people to dive into the creative, living and inspiring world of science.

-Over the past three years, we've gathered over 10,000 questions from people in every postcode of Bristol - both in our venue and out in the city with our silver Curious Cube.
+Since 2018, we've gathered over 10,000 questions from people in every postcode of Bristol.
+We've done this both in our venue and out in the city with our silver Curious Cube (pictured above).

 'Each exhibition area uses high-tech, beautiful design to explore these very different questions in lots of ways, covering a huge variety of different disciplines and voices.
 We’ve worked with so many amazing people, from members and volunteers, to partners and schools, the question askers themselves and people who have never even stepped foot in our doors.

 We want Bristolians of all ages and backgrounds to be proud of the gorgeous exhibition they helped create and for that exhibition to mirror the diversity and beauty of Bristol itself.
 We want everyone to feel a part of science and curiosity, at a time where it’s never been more important.” - Amelia Howarth, Projects Producer

 What if we could place people at the heart of science?

 It's important for us to know what different questions make you think of and how different ideas make you feel.
 Throughout the development of Project What If, we continued to test out how we can bring the themes of the questions to life with you.

 When the pandemic hit, we shifted our user testing sessions to a virtual format, speaking to visitors, members and new faces to We The Curious.
 We pooled the ideas that came from lots of different people, including researchers, magicians, skateboarders and students.